haruspeks/narratives-detection/README.md

 ## Run

-Configure the database connection in a `.env` file and run 'source .env'
+Configure the database connection and OPENAI_API_KEY in a `.env` file and run 'source .env'

+Run:

 `python ./src/entry.py`

+Open the 'form.html' file, hit submit and the api will submit a series of QAnon posts to ChatGPT that will generate a list of narratives as output.

 ## Usage